amirreza8002/medical_record/README.md

 ### adding data:
 ##### there is two pages that are designed for adding new data;
 ##### first page for adding a file, in which the user inputs name, age, and any number of conditions they want (separated with a comma and a space).
-##### to lower the complexity of design, creating a file and adding new condition to existing files is done in the same page, which can/should be updated for better user experience.
+##### to lower the complexity of design, creating a file and adding new condition to existing files is done in the same page;
+##### although the entry for age gets deactivated if user wants to update an existing file.
 ##### second page for saving medication, in which the user chooses a name and a condition and adds any number of medicine related to the specified condition.